 What Is a Balance Sheet Used For?

 A balance sheet helps a small business owner quickly get a handle on the financial strength and capabilities of the business.
 Without a balance sheet accounting is impossible.
 Is the business in a position to expand?
 Can the business easily handle the normal financial ebbs and flows of revenues and expenses?
 Or should the business take immediate steps to bolster cash reserves?

 Balance sheets can identify and analyze trends, particularly in the area of receivables and payables.
 Is the receivables cycle lengthening?
 Can receivables be collected more aggressively?
 Is some debt uncollectable?
 Has the business been slowing down payables to forestall an inevitable cash shortage?

 Balance sheets, along with income statements, are also the most basic elements in providing financial reporting to potential lenders, such as banks, investors, and vendors who are considering how much credit to grant the firm.
 Keep in mind that if you are a corporation or a limited liability company, then the assets and liabilities on your balance sheet (except for the owners’ equity) are not personal assets and liabilities of you or your partners.
-Similarly, if you are not incorporated, then what matters is your personal balance sheet, because the business does not exist as a separate legal entity.
+Similarly, if you are a sole proprietorship, then what matters is your personal balance sheet, because the business does not exist as a separate legal entity.

 How Do I Format a Balance Sheet?